 It can be hard sometimes to keep track of exactly how many times you use your inhaler during a given week.
-If you suspect your usage is increasing, you may want to start keeping track of your usage in a journal or in the note-taking app on your phone.
+If you suspect your usage is increasing, you may want to start keeping track in a journal or in a note-taking app on your phone.

 Keeping a log of your inhaler usage can also help to identify what may be triggering your severe asthma symptoms.
-For example, if you mainly use your inhaler after being outdoors, an outdoor trigger like pollen may be causing your asthma to flare up.
+For example, if you mainly use your inhaler after being outdoors, an environmental trigger like pollen may be causing your asthma to flare up.

 Talk with your doctor about adjusting your treatment plan if you constantly feel like you’re about to cough.
 Also, speak with them if you find yourself wheezing with a whistle-like sound more than once a day.

 If you’re ever jolted awake in the middle of the night by a fit of coughing or wheezing, you may need to modify your asthma management plan.

 Properly managed asthma shouldn’t wake you up from sleep more than 1 or 2 nights a month.
 If you’re losing sleep due to your symptoms more than this, it may be time to discuss treatment modifications with your doctor.

 Your peak flow readings measure how well your lungs are functioning at their best.
-This measurement is usually tested at home with a handheld device called a peak flow meter.
+This is usually tested at home with a handheld device called a peak flow meter.

 If you’re a peak flow meter user, and your peak flow levels drop below

 It’s normal to feel winded after exercising or climbing more stairs than you’re used to.
 But stationary activities like standing, sitting, or lying down shouldn’t cause you to lose your breath.

 Minor chest tightness is common for people with asthma.
 But frequent and intense chest tightness can mean your severe asthma is getting worse.